muratk5n/thirdwave/en/README.md

 transfer of know-how.
 The treasure chest needs to be so large as to be mouth-watering...
-Once in, members can be ranked on their democratic status annually , money inflow gets adjusted to a cent depending on the score..
+Once in, members can be ranked on their democratic status annually , money inflow gets adjusted to a cent depending on the score (an average of independent agency results)..
 If org votes collectively on stuff, even their vote's weight can be adjusted based on the score even.

 ---